zhengshuai1001/JiKouCompany/README.md

 We may encounter many defeats but we must not be defeated.

 Always be yourself, express yourself, have faith in yourself.
 Do not go out and look for a successful personality and duplicate it.

+People who are unable to motivate themselves must be content with mediocrity no matter how impressive their other talents